x03xd/keyloggerServer/README.md

   Starts a server that sends the keylogger payload to connecting clients.
 It handles binary transmission and initial setup.

 - **`--mode keylog`**
   Starts a server that listens for incoming keystroke data.
-It processes the received content along with `userId`, allowing user-specific logging and persistence.
+  It processes the received content along with a `userId`, and **logs the data to a file specific to that user**, enabling persistent, user-specific storage.

 ---